 During Jeff Parker’s Fall in Yellowstone Photo Tour 2023 , focus on creating memorable images of America’s first national park .
 Between wildlife and autumn landscapes you — and your lens — will have a great time!

-Bears, especially, are photogenic this time of year because they’re eating as much as possible in preparation for a long winter’s nap they’re at their fittest in autumn.
+Bears, especially, are photogenic this time of year because they’re eating as much as possible in preparation for a long winter’s nap.

-LIMITED to just five (5) photographers. ~ FOUR (4) SPOTS LEFT ~
+LIMITED to just five (5) photographers. ~ SOLD OUT! ~

 ALL-INCLUSIVE ~ SINGLE-occupancy; includes all ground transport so you don’t need a vehicle)